Power BI: Unicode Characters in Visualizations

 2. From the Table tools ribbon, click New column.

 Using a SWITCH function, the text-based STATUS values are mapped to numeric values.
-I used increments of 100, but you can choose any unique integers.
+Increments of 100 are used, although any unique integers will work.
 The new column is named STATUS NUMERIC:

 [STATUS],